MhdGmal1998/react-advance-topics/README.md

 # React Advances Topics
-this is a documentation for the most important topics in React.
+This documentation covers the most important topics in React.

-1- React.forwarsRef : use when we want to pass the refs from the parent component to the child component 2- React.portals : use when we want to render component outside the root element
+1. React.forwarsRef : use when we want to pass the refs from the parent component to the child component
+2. React.portals : use when we want to render component outside the root element
-3-getDerivedStateFromError: in this function we can catch the error boundary.
+3. getDerivedStateFromError: in this function we can catch the error boundary.
 But the react team make the error boudary is visible as a possible in dev mode, but if we handle that it won't be visible in production mode

 <br/>example :